-Following the sale of the Cold Storage Business and the Capital Redemption, the Group has sufficient surplus cash resources along with short term Invoice Finance facilities.
+The Group has sufficient surplus cash resources along with short term Invoice Finance facilities.
 The Group also has the ability to raise equity funds through the London Stock Exchange (AIM) market.

 Taking into account all of the above, the directors consider it appropriate to adopt the going concern basis in preparing the financial statements.